-On May 26, 2020, the Company has settled a trade account payable of \$395,514 by the issuance of 4,394,600 units consisting of one common share and one warrant.
-Each warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.10 per share, during a period of 36 months following the closing of the financing.
+- On May 26, 2020, the Company has settled a trade account payable of \$395,514 by the issuance of 4,394,600 units consisting of one common share and one warrant.
+Each warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.10 per share, during a period of 36 months following the closing of the financing. - On April 23, 2020, the Company completed a private financing for an amount of \$500,000.

-OVERALL PERFORMANCE DURING THE SECOND QUARTER OF 2020 (continued)

-- On April 23, 2020, the Company completed a private financing for an amount of \$500,000.
 The Company issued 10,000,000 units consisting of one common share and one warrant.
 Each full warrant entitles the holder thereof to subscribe for an equivalent number of common shares of the Company at a price of \$0.10 per share, during a period of 36 months following the closing of the financing.
 In addition, the Company recorded an amount of \$12,000 commission fees.
 The Company issued to the agent 240,000 warrants.
+Each warrant entitles the holder to subscribe to one common share of the Company at a price of \$0.10 per share for a period of 36 months from the date of closing of the financing.

+HIGHLIGHTS PRECEDING THE THIRD QUARTER 2020 (continued)

-Each warrant entitles the holder to subscribe to one common share of the Company at a price of \$0.10 per share for a period of 36 months from the date of closing of the financing - ➢ On April 15, 2020, HPQ announced promising results emanating from electrochemical performance tests performed on materials produced with our GEN2 PUREVAPTM Quartz Reduction Reactor ("QRR") modified that have demonstrated its potential to advantageously replace graphite in Lithium-ion (Li-ion) batteries - During the period, 1,087,000 common shares were issued following the exercise of warrants, 175,000 common shares were issued following the exercise of broker's units, 178,720 common shares were issued following the exercise of broker's warrants.
-The weighted average share price at the exercise was \$0.13 per share. - During the second quarter of 2020, the Company paid \$ 19,006 for the patents and \$ 83,451 for its alliance with Apollon Solar.
+- On April 15, 2020, HPQ announced promising results emanating from electrochemical performance tests performed on materials produced with our GEN2 PUREVAPTM Quartz Reduction Reactor ("QRR") modified that have demonstrated its potential to advantageously replace graphite in Lithium-ion (Li-ion) batteries - During the second quarter of 2020, 1,087,000 common shares were issued following the exercise of warrants, 175,000 common shares were issued following the exercise of broker's units, 178,720 common shares were issued following the exercise of broker's warrants.
+The weighted average share price at the exercise was \$0.13 per share. - During the second quarter of 2020, the Company paid \$ 19,006 for the patents and \$ 83,451 for its alliance with Apollon Solar. - On January 15, 2020, HPQ announced that the PUREVAPTM GEN 2 reactor has been modified and has successfully produced spherical nano-powders from silicon metal with a primary size <500 nanometers (<0.5 μ). - During the first quarter of 2020, the Company paid \$ 7,566 for the patents and \$ 110,814 for its alliance with Apollon Solar.